Younggil/Python_Samples/README.md

 ## Files
  - Sample_imageio.py   : (python) read an image using the imageio module / show an image using the matplotlib.pyplot module
  - Sample_OpenCV.ipynb  : (jupyter) read and show an image using the OpenCV module
+ - DepthInterface.ipynb : Convert an image to a gray one, check a depth along the horizontal axis and find interface positions